spasarok/documentation/docs/typescript/how-to-use-signals-in-typescript.md

 }
 ```

 This code defines a Signal as _unblock_ and declares the variable as _isBlocked_ as true.
 Then the code tries to execute the condition and print _Unblocked_ to the conosle if it becomes unblocked.
-Finally, the code catches any errors, and if the error is `CacelledFailure`, then it prints `Cacnelled` to the console.
+Finally, the code catches any errors, and if the error is `CancelledFailure`, then it prints `Cancelled` to the console.

 This helps provide type safety, since you can export the type signature of the signal or query to be called on the clientside.